tttor/ctrl-foundation/app/prognet_rusu_2016.md

     * input: RGB
     * output: joint velocity actions.
 * robot: Jaco arm, 9 degrees(6 DOF arm + 3 actuated fingers) of freedom
-* Each joint policy i has three actions
+* Each joint policy has three actions
   * a fixed positive velocity,
   * a fixed negative velocity, and
   * a zero velocity
 * use both feedforward and recurrent neural networks;
   Both have convolutional input layers followed by either a fully connected layer or an LSTM (Long Short Term Memory networks)
+* For training in simulation, we use the Async Advantage Actor-Critic (A3C)
 * MuJoCo physics simulator

 ## result